ryanhasmanners/RyanOS/README.md

 Now do gui and test it out.

 # Scripting Commands
-hi - Prints "Hello World" \n
+hi - Prints "Hello World"\
-help - Displays list of commands reboot - Reboots the OS cls - Clears the screen echo (Param) - Echo's the string given to it
+help - Displays list of commands\
+reboot - Reboots the OS
+cls - Clears the screen
+echo (Param) - Echo's the string given to it